edgedb/edgedb-net/docs/api.rst

             .. note::

-                Overrides the value provided by Hostname.
+                Overrides the value provided by Hostname for TLS.

         :property int WaitUntilAvailable: